-Teach students to use, create, and communicate with digital resources.
+Teach middle and high school students to use, create, and learn with digital resources.

 In this technology-dependent world, young people need more than ever to be digitally literate.
 If you are an aspiring or current middle or high school teacher wishing to become a school or district technology expert, this program will help you reach your goal.
 You'll learn how to teach students to understand the critical fundamentals of technology and engage them with coding, robotics, and gaming.
 You'll discover how to prepare them to pursue the computer science and related careers of the future.